HOUSING & SHELTER

 “Everyone has the right to a standard of living adequate for the health and well-being of himself and his family, including food, clothing, housing and medical care and necessary social services…” Article 25, The Universal Declaration of Human Rights (1948,Canada).

 In October 1995, the Ontario Government headed up by Premier Mike Harris’ Conservative Party, cut shelter allowances to people on social assistance by 21.6%.
 Since then, the number of people in London spending more than 50% of their monthly income on shelter has risen dramatically, as have the numbers of people facing homelessness due to lack of affordable housing.
+One in seven households is unable to afford shelter that meets adequacy, suitability, and affordability norms.
 “Affordable housing” is shelter which costs a person 30% or less of their monthly income.
 It does not take into account housing which is safe & secure, healthy, and free of extra costs, like heat, water and hydro.
 The number of people spending over 50% of income on keeping shelter often face choosing between paying for food, or paying for rent.
 The largest group of Londoners paying 50% or more for shelter is made up of single people and single parent families.
 After the cuts in 1995, there were almost 15,000 people in London paying more than 50% of income or rent – and 75% of those people were either sole-parents or single persons.
 In 2000, the vacancy rate in London dropped to 3% - the percentage of affordable rental units from those available being a small fraction of that 3%.
 People living on fixed incomes in this city often live in conditions that are dangerous and unattended to by landlords, just to keep a roof over their heads.
 Emergency shelter use in London has risen over 20% in the last five years, and in March 2000 these were 3225 people on the waiting list for social housing in this city.
 The Ontario government is in the process of selling off provincially owned social housing projects, and seizing the homes owned by persons receiving assistance.
 It seems our “right” to an “adequate standard of living” that provides for the necessities in life, including housing, has been overturned.
 We are in a housing crisis.

 This chapter on housing includes resources that might be helpful to you in securing safe, affordable housing.